h3rb/ZeroTypes/README.md

 In C++:
 * Constructors cannot be virtual.
 * Default constructors (constructors declared in the parent and not the child in the simplest form with no parameters) are special.
 * Constructors can call virtual functions, however the virtual functions are not called on the inherited function, as is the case in other languages like C# and eC.
+It will always call the version described in the base class.

 Consider: